krishenm94/Pond/Issues.md

 exit 0
 # END : Block pushing to release branches
 ```

 14. Should collision in a motor only change its own states?

+15. Install sensory apparatus

+16. Organism respond to sensory information (blocked by 15)